maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 ## Detailed Design

-## Beta Release Cycles and Schedule

-This section provides guidelines for possible dates for each cycle until launch.

-### Wave 1

-Release and deployment for next wave:
-* Stable release and production deploy: 2024-07-08

-### Wave 2

-Live for users: 2024-07-09 / 825 people / 11 week competition / competition ends: 2024-09-27

-Three week cycle:
-* Release candidate phase begins: 2024-07-22
-* Stable release and production deploy for wave 3: 2024-07-31

-### Wave 3

-Live for users: 2024-08-01 / 1000 people / 8 week competition / competition ends: 2024-09-27

-Three week cycle:
-* Release candidate phase begins: 2024-08-15
-* Stable release and production deploy for wave 4: 2024-08-22

-### Wave 4

-Live for users: 2024-08-23 / 1000 people / 5 week competition / competition ends: 2024-09-27

-Three week cycle:
-* Release candidate phase begins: 2024-09-05
-* Stable release and production deploy for wave 5: 2024-09-12

-### Wave 5

-Live for users: 2024-09-13 / 1000 people / 3 week competition / competition ends: 2024-09-27

-Three week cycle:
-* Release candidate phase begins: 2024-09-26
-* Stable release and production deploy for launch: 2024-10-03

-This would perhaps take us to launch.
-At this point, we could consider setting our crate versions to `1.0.0`.

 ## General Branching/Merging Techniques

 The chosen branching and release model is closely correlated with Gitflow.
 Gitflow is a mature model